 You will need a "high assurance" UT EID to register, pay tuition and other fees, access Blackboard for class, etc. Get an upgraded UT EID

 Advising bars are placed on a student's record to insure that students seek academic advising prior to registration.
 Before your advising appointment, please look at the online course schedule and departmental course descriptions to identify potential classes for your first semester.
-You will discuss your classes with Dr. Stalker and she will contact the Graduate Coordinator to remove your advising bar.
+You will discuss your classes with Dr. Brereton and he will contact the Graduate Coordinator to remove your advising bar.
 You will be assigned a Faculty Mentor at this time; you may suggest a faculty member if you wish.
 After the advising meeting, please contact your Faculty Mentor to arrange a meeting as soon as possible.
 Your Faculty Mentor may suggest alternate courses and you can make updates to your schedule during any of your access periods.
 In future semesters, you will meet first with your Faculty Mentor and then with the Graduate Adviser.